easeplan/easeplan_blog/posts/getting-started-on-easeplan.md

 ---
-title: 'Getting Started on Easeplan for Event'
+title: 'Getting Started on Easeplan for Event Vendors'
 description: "The life of an event professional can be incredibly rewarding, but it's also filled with challenges.
-Juggling multiple tasks, coordinating with various stakeholders, and keeping track of every detail is no easy feat.
-Locating the clients in need of your services can be challenging, also considering that people tend to give important jobs like this to event professionals they’ve seen in their past jobs and have built a professional event service reputation."
+Juggling multiple tasks, coordinating with various stakeholders, and keeping track of every detail is no easy feat."
 pubDate: Jul 02 2022
 heroImage: '/Artboard 1 (1).png'
 author: 'Ekekenta Clinton'
 # readTimeInMinutes: '6 min'
-authorBio: 'Founder and CEO, Easeplan'
+authorBio: 'Founder and CEO, Easeplan with 5 years experience building web applications'
 profilePicture: https://avatars.githubusercontent.com/u/60361247?v=4
 ---

-The life of an event professional can be incredibly rewarding, but it's also filled with challenges.
-Juggling multiple tasks, coordinating with various stakeholders, and keeping track of every detail is no easy feat.
-Locating the clients in need of your services can be challenging, also considering that people tend to give important jobs like this to event professionals they’ve seen in their past jobs and have built a professional event service reputation.

 In this tutorial, we’ll walk you through the essential features and functionalities of Easeplan, helping you get started with the platform.
 We will cover everything from account creation to managing event details, tracking budgets, collaborating with team members, and promoting your events.
 So, without further ado, let's dive in!

 ## What is Easeplan?

-Easeplan is a marketplace and event management platform designed specifically for event professionals, helping them simplify their workflow, streamline communication, and enhance their event planning experience.
+[Easeplan](www.easeplan.io) is a marketplace and event management platform designed specifically for event professionals, helping them simplify their workflow, streamline communication, and enhance their event planning experience.
 It serves as a hub for event professionals such as Event planners,  Dj’s, Caterers, Event Decorators, Cake Designers, Make-up artists, Wedding gown vendors, event space and hall owners, etc to showcase their services, connect with potential clients, and grow their businesses.
 Easeplan provides a comprehensive suite of tools that allow users to plan, manage, and execute successful events while also fostering collaboration between event professionals and clients through a location-based matching system.

 The platform is tailored to cater to the unique needs and challenges faced by event professionals, including coordinating with various stakeholders, managing budgets, and keeping track of every event detail.
 With Easeplan, event professionals can build their profiles, access a wide range of resources to improve their services, and expand their clientele through proximity-based client matching.